huangsam/huangsam.github.io/README.md

 Hosts the code for my personal site.

-The codebase has went through multiple JavaScript stages, but here's a high-level overview of what's changed over the years:
+The codebase has went through multiple phases of JavaScript, but here's a high-level overview of what's changed over the years:

 <table>